The Art of Sakai Blades

 -

-one master for forging, one for sharpening, and one for handle-making. -
+Each knife is made through Sakai's traditional division-of-labor system: one master for forging, one for sharpening, one for the handle.

 -

-but trust, understanding, and the voices of those who cook with our knives every day. -
+We believe trust grows naturally through understanding, honest relationships, and the voices of those who use our knives every day. -

 You don't simply receive a knife.